ecmwf-ifs/field_api/Readme.md

 ## WRAPPER

-The field API wrappers (eg. FIELD\_2D\_WRAPPER) provide a way to encapsulate data which was already allocated before entering a part of the code which use field API.
+The field API wrappers (eg. FIELD\_2D\_WRAPPER) provide a way to encapsulate data which was already allocated before entering a part of the code which uses field API.
 It is really just adding a wrapper around an array.

 For instance, let say there are some data used in the code that has nothing to